-Biological Concepts (BIO 110).
-3 hours lecture, 3 hours laboratory: 4 hours credit.
+Three hours lecture, three hours laboratory, four hours credit.
 Prerequisite: Math 100B (with a grade of C or higher) or placement into a level 3, 4, or 5 math course.
-BIO 110 is a one semester life science course designed specifically for non majors.
+BIO 110 is a one-semester life science course designed specifically for non-majors.
 The course will focus on selected topics taken from current headline events.
 In each topic there will be two emphases: the basic biological principles of the topic, and the interaction of biological science and the human population and the government.
-This course should not be taken by students planning to major in a Biology, Chemistry, Physics, Mathematics, Allied Health, Psychology or Sociology.
+Completion of BIO 110, will satisfy four credits of the core requirements in Natural Sciences.
+This course does not satisfy the prerequisites for advanced courses in Biology and cannot be combined with BIO 101 or 102 to complete degree requirements.
+This course should not be taken by students planning to major in Biology, Chemistry, Physics, Mathematics, Allied Health, Psychology or Sociology.